 The cocktail hour had been extended.
 We were asked to repeat the previous night’s performance of “Somewhere’ from ‘Westside Story’.
 Just to make the evening perfect, the Bernsteins dropped by as we were ready to perform.
 The composer complimented us as it was the first time he had heard it performed on guitar.
 He kissed Nina and said her voice was ‘exquisite, much nicer than Natalie Wood in that horrid Hollywood version.’
 We were all thrilled as they rushed off.

 Dinner is served.

 Mummy seated Nina next to here, to avoid her being ‘overwhelmed’ by the mostly male company.
 Maybe Jack was no longer her favorite daughter.

 Daddy listened to our discussion on the art project, as we had coffee and brandy.

 “Have you considered how the financial side of the exhibition will be structured?”
-He sounded like an investment banker.
+He sounded like an actual investment banker.

 “Usually I get an upfront fee for an exhibit, plus any sales less commissions on individual pieces,” Andy explained.